 Amend paragraph 147 of Schedule 16 as follows:

-147. The tariff structure for LDNOs will mirror the structure of the all-the-way-tariff, and is dependant on the voltage of connection either LV or HV.
-The same tariff elements will apply.
+147. The tariff structure for LDNOs will mirror the structure of the all-the-way-tariff, and is dependant on the voltage of the Point of Connection being either LV (see Table 8) or HV (see Table 9); except for the LDNO UMS tariffs (marked with ** in Tables 8 and 9 below), which are charged by reference to the voltage of the Points of Connection that provide the majority of the energised domestic connections for the LDNO in the GSP Group (or, where there is no such majority, on such other reasonable basis as the DNO Party determines).
+In all cases, the same tariff elements will apply.